surreal-interactive/Unity-StarterSamples/README.md

 # Adapt Oculus Project to Surreal visionOS

-Assume you have developed an application with Oculus such as [Unity-StarterSamples](https://github.com/oculus-samples/Unity-StarterSamples/blob/d1df2ece3ed7fcc572ac645cbe240beabd611547/Assets/StarterSamples/Usage/DistanceGrab.unity) before, now we demonstrate how to adapt it from Oculus to Surreal visionOS.
+Assume you have developed an application with Oculus SDK such as [Unity-StarterSamples](https://github.com/oculus-samples/Unity-StarterSamples/blob/d1df2ece3ed7fcc572ac645cbe240beabd611547/Assets/StarterSamples/Usage/DistanceGrab.unity) before, now we demonstrate how to adapt it from Oculus to Surreal visionOS.

 1. Delete Oculus relevant objects

    There are three game objects which are relevant to Oculus in this scene:

-   `i.
-CanvasWithDebug`
+   i.   `CanvasWithDebug`

-   `ii.
-DistanceGrabberSampleScript`
+   ii.  `DistanceGrabberSampleScript`

-   `iii.
-PlayerController`
+   iii. `PlayerController`

 <p align="center">
     <img src="https://github.com/user-attachments/assets/29337020-fd59-4b01-8a3a-3ce219da87c7" alt="description" width="80%">